certbot/certbot/docs/using.rst

 Unless you have a very specific requirements, we kindly ask you to use the letsencrypt-auto_ method described below.
-It's the fastest, the most thourougly tested and the most reliable way of getting our software and the free SSL certificates!
+It's the fastest, the most thoroughly tested and the most reliable way of getting our software and the free SSL certificates!

 .. _letsencrypt-auto: